NCAA Division I FBS independent schools

-National Collegiate Athletic Association (NCAA) Football Bowl Subdivision independent schools are four-year institutions whose football programs are not part of an NCAA-affiliated conference.
+National Collegiate Athletic Association Football Bowl Subdivision independent schools are four-year institutions whose football programs are not part of an NCAA-affiliated conference.
 This means that FBS independents are not required to schedule each other for competition like conference schools do.

 There are fewer independent schools than in years past; many independent schools join, or attempt to join, established conferences.
 The main reasons to join a conference are to gain a share of television revenue and access to bowl games that agree to take teams from certain conferences, and to help deal with otherwise potentially difficult challenges in scheduling opponents to play throughout the season.

-All Division I FBS independents are eligible for the College Football Playoff (CFP), or for the so-called "access bowls" (the New Year's Six bowls that issue at-large bids: Cotton, Peach, and Fiesta), if they are chosen by the CFP selection committee.
-Army has an agreement with the Independence Bowl.
-Notre Dame has a potential tie-in with the Orange Bowl, along with other bowls via its affiliation with the Atlantic Coast Conference (ACC).
+All Division I FBS independents are eligible for the College Football Playoff (CFP), and are currently eligible to receive a bye to the quarterfinals of the playoff after automatic bids for the top ranked conference champions were removed following the 2024 season.

+Independents historically had eligibility for the so-called "access bowls" (the New Year's Six bowls that issue at-large bids: Cotton, Peach, and Fiesta), if they were chosen by the CFP selection committee.
+Notre Dame also had a potential tie-in with the Orange Bowl, along with other bowls via its affiliation with the Atlantic Coast Conference (ACC).
 Historically, Notre Dame had similar agreements with its previous conference, the Big East.

 The ranks of football independents increased by one starting with the 2011 season with the announcement that BYU would leave the Mountain West Conference (MW) to become a football independent starting with that season.
 The ranks increased by two in 2013 when the Western Athletic Conference (WAC) dropped football and New Mexico State and Idaho did not have a conference for football.
-The ranks of football independents decreased by two in 2014 with the return of Idaho and New Mexico State as football-only members of the Sun Belt Conference (SBC) and decreased by one more in 2015 with Navy joining the American Athletic Conference (AAC) as a football-only member.
+The ranks of football independents decreased by two in 2014 with the return of Idaho and New Mexico State as football-only members of the Sun Belt Conference (SBC) and decreased by one more in 2015 with Navy joining the American Athletic Conference (The American) as a football-only member.
 UMass became an FBS independent in 2016.
 Two further teams joined the ranks of FBS independents for the 2018 season: New Mexico State, whose membership in the Sun Belt Conference was not extended beyond the 2017 season, and Liberty, which transitioned from the Big South Conference of the Football Championship Subdivision in 2018.
-The UConn Huskies became an FBS independent team.
+The UConn Huskies became an FBS independent team in 2020.

-The next confirmed change to the independent ranks will come in 2023 when BYU joins the Big 12 Conference, and Liberty and New Mexico State join Conference USA.
+The most recent changes to the independent ranks came in 2023 when BYU joined the Big 12 Conference, and Liberty and New Mexico State joined Conference USA.
+A year later, Army joined Navy as a football-only member of The American.
+In 2025, UMass became a full member of the Mid-American Conference.

 FBS independents

 Reasons for independence

-In recent years, most independent FBS schools have joined a conference for two primary reasons: a guaranteed share of television and bowl revenues, and ease of scheduling.
-Army has a unique circumstance that allows for freedom from conference affiliation.
+In recent years, most independent FBS schools have joined a conference for two primary reasons: a guaranteed share of television and bowl revenues and ease of scheduling.